HackYourFuture-CPH/FP-class11/README.md

 If you get this error: `Error: ENOENT: no such file or directory, scandir`

 Then try and run this script: `npm rebuild node-sass`

+#### Code linting

+To ensure we all code the same way, we are using linting in this project!
+We use prettier to do the linting for us.
+To Use the linting in this project, set your code editor up with the `.prettierrc.js` files.

+In Visual Studio code, go to file -> Preferences -> settings -> Search for `prettier: config path` -> In the input write `.prettierrc.js`

 ## 📜 [Getting the HackYourFuture certificate](/certificate.md)